CMB2/CMB2/readme.txt

 * [CMB2 Field Type: Widget Selector](https://github.com/scottsawyer/cmb2-field-widget-selector) by [scottsawyer](https://github.com/scottsawyer): Need a field that lets you ( or your editor ) select / display an existing widget instance?
 Then this is the plugin for you.

 ##### Other Helpful Resources
-* [CMB2 Admin Extension](https://github.com/twoelevenjay/CMB2-Admin-Extension):  adds a user interface for admins to create CMB2 meta boxes from the WordPress admin.
+* [CMB2 Admin Extension](https://github.com/twoelevenjay/CMB2-Admin-Extension): Adds a UI to create CMB2 meta boxes from the WordPress admin.
 Also on [wordpress.org](https://wordpress.org/plugins/cmb2-admin-extension/).
 * [WordPress Shortcode Button](https://github.com/jtsternberg/Shortcode_Button): Uses CMB2 fields to generate fields for shortcode input modals.
 * [WDS-Simple-Page-Builder](https://github.com/WebDevStudios/WDS-Simple-Page-Builder): Uses existing template parts in the currently-active theme to build a customized page with rearrangeable elements.
 Built with CMB2.
 * [CMB2 Example Theme](https://github.com/CMB2/CMB2-Example-Theme): Demonstrate how to include CMB2 in your theme, as well as some cool tips and tricks.
-* [facetwp-cmb2](https://github.com/FacetWP/facetwp-cmb2): FacetWP integration with CMB2.
+* [facetwp-cmb2](https://github.com//WebDevStudios/facetwp-cmb2): FacetWP integration with CMB2.
 * [CMB2-grid](https://github.com/origgami/CMB2-grid) from [origgami](https://github.com/origgami/): A grid system for WordPress CMB2 library that allows the creation of columns for a better layout in the admin.
 * [CMB2 Metatabs Options](https://github.com/rogerlos/cmb2-metatabs-options) from [rogerlos](https://github.com/rogerlos/): CMO makes it easy to create options pages with multiple metaboxes--and optional WordPress admin tabs.
 * [CMB2 Conditionals](https://github.com/jcchavezs/cmb2-conditionals) from [jcchavezs](https://github.com/jcchavezs/): Allows developers to relate fields so the display of one is conditional on the value of another.
-* [CMB2 Metabox Code Generator](http://willthemoor.github.io/cmb2-metabox-generator/) from [willthemoor](https://github.com/willthemoor/): Skip the boring bits.
+* [CMB2 Metabox Code Generator](https://willthemoor.github.io/cmb2-metabox-generator/) from [willthemoor](https://github.com/willthemoor/): Skip the boring bits.
 Use this generator to create fully functional CMB2 metaboxes easily.
 Now with bulk entry!
 * [Caldera Metaplate](https://wordpress.org/plugins/caldera-metaplate/) by [CalderaWP](https://calderawp.com/): Not specific to CMB2, but allows creating templates for outputting your custom fields.
 * [Yoast CMB2 Field Analysis WP Plugin](https://github.com/alexis-magina/yoast-cmb2-field-analysis) by [alexis-magina](https://github.com/alexis-magina): This plugin adds in a js based method of recalculating Yoast SEO's content scores when updating page content, specifically custom meta fields added via the CMB2 library.
 * [Skeleton](https://github.com/awethemes/skeleton) by [awethemes](https://github.com/awethemes): A complete framework for WordPress, uses CMB2 engine.